LoganCallery/Writeups/HTB/CPTS/Fluffy/Fluffy.md

 From the nmap results we can see multiple open ports running services such as LDAP, Kerberos, SMB, and WinRM.

-Additionally we can see import and domain info such as the target machine has the hostname of `DC01` indicating that it is a domain controller, and that the domain is `fluffy.htb`:
+Additionally we can see important domain info such as the target machine has the hostname of `DC01` indicating that it is a domain controller, and that the domain is `fluffy.htb`:

 ```
 Starting Nmap 7.99 ( https://nmap.org ) at 2026-06-19 20:18 -0700